-A few days ago W posted on my FB page.
-A photo of a cake, banana pudding cake.
+A few days ago a friend posted on my FB page, a photo of a cake, banana pudding cake.
 But it had no recipe.
 I did an internet search and found dozens of recipes.
 From simple to extravagant, light to decadent but none looked like the photo, and let's be honest, my cakes are DELICIOUS but rarely are they beautiful.
 I'm not a decorator when it comes to cakes and I'm okay with that.

 My grandmother always said that the uglier a cake was, the better it tasted.
 Well I can attest to this, because when I've had some UGLY cakes, they've tasted FANtastic.

 So...I found a recipe that I liked the most and tweaked it.
 You knew that was coming, right?
 Plus I didn't want to spend HOURS working on this one cake.
 I did actually spend about 2 1/2 hours but let me tell you, it was worth EVERY minute!

 Now this is a perfect cake for summer picnics, church dinners, Sunday dinner, holidays or just because!

 1 yellow cake mix

 1 box banana cream pie instant pudding mix

 1/2 cup milk

 1/2 cup oil

 In a mixing bowl add the cake mix, water, oil, milk and eggs.
 Once it is mixed well, add the pudding package.
 Stir well.